sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_05.rst

 standard convention of allowing α = 0.05 as my acceptable Type I error rate, then both of these are significant results.

-Thit is where the *p*-value comes in handy.
+This is where the *p*-value comes in handy.
 To understand how it works, let us suppose that we ran lots of hypothesis tests on the same data set, but with a different value of α in each case.
 When we do that for my original ESP data what we would get is something like